Walsh-Hadamard Neural Operators for Solving PDEs with Discontinuous Coefficients: Discussion

 \section{Discussion}

 Walsh-Hadamard and Fourier representations are complementary rather than competitive.
-WHNO outperforms FNO on discontinuous PDEs (24--38\% error reduction), but weighted ensembles achieve larger improvements: 35\% MSE reduction compared to WHNO alone, and 49--51\% compared to FNO.
+WHNO has lower MAE and lower $H^1$ than FNO at matched parameter count on both problems; weighted ensembles of WHNO and FNO have lower MSE still on both problems.